TanushaRoy/docker/readme.md

 # Docker

-1. What is Docker?
+1. What is Docker
-2. Why we need Docker?
+2. Why we need Docker
 3. Docker Installation on Linux
-4. What is a Dockerfile?
+4. What is a Dockerfile
-5. What are Docker Images?
+5. What are Docker Images
-6. What is a Docker Container?
+6. What is a Docker Container
 7. Flow of Docker
 8. Docker Daemon
 9. Docker Client
 10. Docker Host
 11. Docker Hub/Registry
 12. Architecture of Docker
-13. Docker Basic Commands
+13. Basic Docker Commands
 14. Conclusion
 15. Reference Links